Rookie UDFA Revelations

-As more of one speed back, Bell isn’t going to run away from a lot of first team defensive backs.
+As more of a one-speed back, Bell isn’t going to run away from a lot of first-team defensive backs.
 Also, he’s made a costly mistake or two on special teams.
 But with the Bills’ two veteran backs injured (and Marshawn Lynch rumored to be on the trading block), Bell will get an extended opportunity to showcase his wares and earn a roster spot.
-At this point, it looks like Bell’s putting together a very strong for making the 53 man.
+At this point, it looks like Bell’s putting together a very strong case for making the 53 man.

 Several other undrafted free agents have made excellent initial impressions: Eagles offensive tackle Austin Howard, Jaguars defensive tackle Ko Quaye, and Redskins return specialist Brandon Banks are some notable examples.
 Their impressive contributions are proof that promising rookie talent that can be found after the draft: sometimes due to luck, other times because a team has been diligent in its deep sea scouting.